-iii) \emph{Domination by Markov operators.} In the study of ergodic theorems for actions by free groups or free abelian groups, it is a key fact that the associated ergodic averages can be dominated by the standard averaging operators of the form $\frac{1}{n}\sum_{k=1}^{n}T^k$ for some map $T$ (see \cite{brunel73ergzn,nevostein94freeerg}).
+(iii) \emph{Domination by Markov operators.} In the study of ergodic theorems for actions by free groups or free abelian groups, it is a key fact that the associated ergodic averages can be dominated by the standard averaging operators of the form $\frac{1}{n}\sum _{k=1}^{n}T^{k}$ for some map $T$ (see \cite{brunel73ergzn,nevostein94freeerg}).
 Also, in \cite{steinstromberg83maxlargen}, Stein and Str\"{o}mberg apply the Markov semigroup with heat kernels to estimate the maximal inequalities on Euclidean spaces with large dimensions.
 In this paper, we build a similar result for groups of polynomial growth.
 Our approach is new and the construction follows easily from some typical Markov chains on these groups.
-More precisely, we show in Proposition \ref{prop:walk domination} that for a group $G$ of polynomial growth with a symmetric compact generating subset $V\subset G$, and for an action $\alpha$ of $G$, there exists a constant $c$ such that
+More precisely, we show in Proposition~\ref{prop:walk domination} that for a group $G$ of polynomial growth with a symmetric compact generating subset $V\subset G$, and for an action $\alpha $ of $G$, there exists a constant $c$ such that

-where $T=\frac{1}{m(V)}\int_V \alpha_g dm(g)$.
-The result will help us to improve the weak type inequalities in Theorem \ref{thm:main poly}.
+where $T=\frac{1}{m(V)}\int _{V} \alpha _{s} \,dm(s)$.
+The result will help us to improve the weak type inequalities in Theorem~\ref{thm:main poly}.

-iv) \emph{Individual ergodic theorems for $L_p$ representations.} In the classical setting, the individual ergodic theorem holds for positive contractions on $L_p$-spaces with one fixed $p\in(1,\infty)$ (\cite{ionescutulcea64ergisometry,akcoglu75erg}).
-The results can be also generalized for positive power-bounded operators and more general Lamperti operators (see for example \cite{martinreyesdelatorre88ergpowerbdd,kan78erglamperti,tempelman15erglampertigroup}).
-However in the noncommutative setting, the individual ergodic theorems on $L_p$-spaces were only known for operators which can be extended to $L_1+L_\infty$.
-In this paper we will develop in Section \ref{sect:individual} some new methods to prove the individual ergodic theorems for operators on one fixed $L_p$-space.
+(iv) \emph{Individual ergodic theorems for $L_{p}$ representations.} In the classical setting, the individual ergodic theorem holds for positive contractions on $L_{p}$-spaces with one fixed $p\in (1,\infty )$ (see \cite{ionescutulcea64ergisometry,akcoglu75erg}).
+The results can be also generalized for positive power-bounded operators and more general Lamperti operators (see, e.g., \cite{kan78erglamperti,martinreyesdelatorre88ergpowerbdd,tempelman15erglampertigroup}).
+However, in the noncommutative setting, the individual ergodic theorems on $L_{p}$-spaces were only known for operators which can be extended to $L_{1}+L_{\infty }$.
+In Section~\ref{sect:individual} we will develop some new methods to prove the individual ergodic theorems for operators on one fixed $L_{p}$-space.

-Apart from the above approach, we also provide in Section \ref{sect:group} an alternative proof of Theorem \ref{thm:main intro} for discrete groups of polynomial growth.
+Apart from the above approach, we also provide in Section~\ref{sect:group} an alternative proof of Theorem~\ref{thm:main intro} for discrete groups of polynomial growth.
 Compared to the previous approach, this proof is much more group-theoretical and has its own interests.
-It relies essentially on the concrete structure of groups of polynomial growth discovered by Bass, Gromov and Wolf.
+It relies essentially on the concrete structure of groups of polynomial growth discovered by Bass, Gromov, and Wolf.